adityajadhav/crime-prediction/README.md

 # Crime Prediction
 CS 584 Machine Learning : Crime Prediction Project under the supervision of Prof. Shlomo Argamon

+The goal of the project is to develop predictive models for crime.
+The project was designed to help the FBI and police departments around the country to use machine learning to better focus their resources on locations where crimes are more likely to be committed.

 ### Topics Covered

 - Decision Trees